colinkelleher/5-in-a-row-game/README.md

 # 5-in-a-Row
 ## Colin Kelleher
 <p>5-in-a-Row, a variation of the famous Connect Four game, is a two-player connection game in which the players first choose a color and then take turns dropping colored discs from the top into a nine-column, six-row vertically suspended grid.
 The pieces fall straight down, occupying the next available space within the column.
-The ojjective of the game is to be the first to form a horizontal, vertical, or diagonal line of five of one's own discs.</p>
+The objective of the game is to be the first to form a horizontal, vertical, or diagonal line of five of one's own discs.</p>

 ### Specifications
 - [x] The server application holds the state and business logic of the game, receiving the movements from the players and deciding whether a player has won, or the game is over.
 The state of the game, and who's turn it is, will be returned to the client upon request.
 The communication between the clients and the server should be over HTTP.